 I think that the test for obscenity is this, whether the tendency of the matter charged as obscenity is to deprave and corrupt those minds are open to such immoral influences, and into whose hands a publication of this sort may fall.

-The relevant part of the judgment is firstly, what is the effect of the published material and secondly, whether or not they are likely to read, hear or view it.
-Following this judgment, authors began to demand for modern legislation on the matter and as a result, The Obscene Publications Act 1959 was passed.
+First of all, the relevant part of the judgment is, what is the effect of the published material and secondly, whether or not they are likely to read, hear or view it.
+Following this judgment, authors began to demand modern legislation on the matter and as a result, The Obscene Publications Act 1959 was passed.
 The complete definition of the Act can be found under Section 1 where it is provided:

 For the purposes of this Act an article shall be deemed to be obscene if its effect or (where the article comprises of two or more distinct items) the effect of any of those items is, if taken as a whole, such as to tend to deprave and corrupt persons who are likely, in all the circumstances, to read, see or hear the matter contained or embodied in it.